Corneliu Vadim Tudor: Biography

 Tudor was born in Bucharest on 28 November 1949, into a working-class family, his father being a tailor.
 In his youth, being an admirer of the French film director Roger Vadim, he chose the pseudonym Vadim as his middle name.

 In 1971, he received a degree in sociology from the Faculty of Philosophy of the University of Bucharest, and in 1975, he studied at the School for Reserve Officers in Bucharest.
 With the help of his mentor, Herder Prize winner Eugen Barbu, he obtained a scholarship and studied in Vienna from 1978 to 1979.
 During the communist era, he worked as a journalist, editor, and poet: in the early 1970s, he was one of the editors at România liberă, and after 1975 was an editor at the Romanian official press agency, Agerpress.
 He served as senator from 1992 to 2008.
 For the first time since 1990, after the election of 30 November 2008, he and his party were no longer present in either of the Romanian legislative chambers.
 On 25 September 2001, Tudor renounced his parliamentary immunity from prosecution.

 In December 2004, Nobel Peace Prize laureate Elie Wiesel returned the Steaua României medal, one of the country's highest honors, after President Ion Iliescu awarded Tudor the same honor in the last days of his presidency.
 Wiesel said he was returning the honor because he could not "accept being placed on the same level" as Tudor and fellow party member (and honor recipient) Gheorghe Buzatu.
 15 Radio Free Europe journalists, Timișoara mayor Gheorghe Ciuhandu, songwriter Alexandru Andrieș, and historian Randolph Braham all returned their Steaua României medals as well due to the awards given Tudor and Buzatu.
 Tudor's Steaua României award was revoked by Romanian president Traian Băsescu in May 2007.
 Tudor consequently announced that he would sue Băsescu for abuse of power; in the end, Tudor won the trial with Băsescu.

 As a poet he made his debut in May 1965 at the national radio station with a poem read in the George Călinescu literary circle.
 He published several volumes of prose and poetry: Poezii (Poems; 1977), Epistole vieneze (Viennese Epistles; 1979), Poeme de dragoste, ură și speranță (Poems of Love, Hatred and Hope; 1981), Idealuri (Ideals; 1983), Saturnalii (Saturnalia, 1983), Istorie și civilizatie (History and Civilization; 1983), Mândria de a fi români (The Pride of Being Romanian; 1985), Miracole (Miracles; 1986 anthology), Jurnal de vacanță (Holiday Journal, 1996), Poems (translated in seven languages, published in Torino, Italy, 1998), Europa Creștină (Christian Europe), and Artificii (Artifices; 2010).

 Personal life

 Tudor was married and had two children.
 He died of a heart attack on 14 September 2015 in his native Bucharest, and was buried in the city's Ghencea Cemetery.

-His daughter, Lidia Vadim-Tudor, was elected to the Chamber of Deputies in 2024 for the for the Alliance for the Union of Romanians (AUR) party.
+His daughter, Lidia Vadim-Tudor, was elected to the Chamber of Deputies in 2024 for the Alliance for the Union of Romanians (AUR) party.